UNSLAM25/wasm-preprocessor/README.md

 It assumes emsdk is available through ../emsdk  .
 If all works fine, build/wasm/ directory will appear, holding the 3 files you need to use in you web page.
 These files are the preprocessor itself and the initialization binding process.
 You can see web-preprocessor repository for a sample of use.

-makefile file has the recipe to build de whole module.
+makefile file has the recipe to build the whole module.
 It takes care of enabling multithreading.

 # Wasm object